310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Kanata %}
-No, not at all~ The five of us together are Ryuseitai, after all.
+no, not at all~ the five of us together are ryuseitai, after all.
 {% endbubble %}

 {% img /img/es/eventstory/schoolfestival4/kanatabcg.jpg %}

 {% bubble Kanata %}
-People become happy every time we do something.
-And when people enjoy what we do, we also become happy.
+people become happy every time we do something. and when people enjoy what we do, we also become happy.

 “♪\~♪\~♪”
 {% endbubble %}